The other day, I came across a frustrating issue with the PHP function mssql_get_last_message.

-As you already know, this function is supposed to return the last message from MS-SQL. i.e. If a query fails, then mssql_get_last_message should return the relevant error message as a string.
+As you already know, this function returns the last message from MS-SQL.

 However, in my case, the return value was a blank string.

-In the end, I discovered that the SQL query in question was taking an extraordinarily long time to execute.
+Eventually, I discovered that the SQL query in question was taking an extraordinarily long time to execute.
 In my php.ini file, the mssql.timeout configuration value was set to 60 seconds.
-This config value determines how long PHP should wait for an answer from MS-SQL before giving up.
+This configuration value determines how long PHP should wait for an answer from MS-SQL before giving up.

-This meant that my query, which was taking longer than 60 seconds to execute, simply died without returning a proper error message.
+This meant that my query, which was taking longer than 60 seconds to execute, simply died without returning an error message.

 To find out what your mssql.timeout value is, you can use the following snippet: